 architectural development.
 For schedules and tickets visit the Wendella website.

 Specialty Tours - For a custom

-Chicago bridges walking or boat tours contact Patrick by email at Patrick@PTMWerks.com to discuss your needs to put a specialty tour together.
+Chicago bridges walking or boat tours contact Patrick by email at Patrick@PTMWerks.com to discuss your needs and organize a specialty tour.

 All of programs provide great history, exploration, and evolution of

 moveable bridge designs, how various drawbridges work, engineering and

 architectural significance, and the development that led to the

 Chicago-type bascule bridge design that dominates our waterways and